Instagram Reels for Designers – How I Grew 4x in One Month

 This good-quality copy of TikTok from Mark Zuckerberg is becoming a real game-changer nowadays.
-And here is the reason why you should start shooting your Reels:
+Here are some of the reasons why you should start shooting your Reels:

 - The previous prominent Instagram feature — Stories — became popular quickly because it shows your personality in the natural environment.
 Stories help you be closer to your audience and build a long-term relationship with your followers.

 - Instagram Posts and Carousels are great tools to showcase your professional content and convert viewers and followers into clients.